chetachiezikeuzor/Yin-and-Yang-Theme/README.md

 I'm much more of a light mode > dark mode kind of person but having Yin and Yang in dark mode with translucent window on is just gorgeous!

 ## Plugins You'll Love
+- Style Settings I've added support for this setting so that you can customize the theme as you wish.
 - Sliding Panes :
 - Focus Mode :
 - Hider : Hides certain UI elements